gotchoices/MyCHIPs/doc/learn-message.md

 - Peer Agent service <-> Peer Agent service (peer-to-peer)

 In general, the user application will interact with the system by doing one of the following:
-- Sending a SQL command, encoded in a JSON record, to the database
+- Sending an SQL command, encoded in a JSON record, to the database;
-- Invoking a control layer action handler, which may further interact with the database
+- Invoking a control layer action handler, which will likely further interact with the database.

-The application will generally not be able to interact with a peer agent module as this may be an entirely separate process from the User service.
+The mobile application will generally not be able to interact with a peer agent module as this may be an entirely separate process from the User service.

 ### Message Targets